Umangi0705/code-lou-proj1/README.md

  1. My project has responsive header with navbar which will collaps into a hamburger menu in mobile view.
  2. I have created image carousel with three images.
  3. I have added media query to make my project responsive in mobile as well as in iPad.
- 4. I have added three images which will
+ 4. I have added three images which would be responsive in mobile view.
+ 5. Finally I added one feature for generating a message when you click submit button using java script.